Cheapest In-State Tuition: Find the Most Affordable Colleges in Your State

 Frequently Asked Questions About In-State Tuition

 In-state tuition is lower tuition you’ll pay at public colleges and universities if you’re a state resident.
-According to the National Center for Education Statistics, the average in-state tuition for the 2022-2023 school year was 35% of the cost of out-of-state tuition and 27% that of private college tuition, although that percentage varies by state.
+According to the College Board, the average in-state tuition for the 2024-2025 school year was 38% of the cost of out-of-state tuition and 27% that of private college tuition, although that percentage varies by state.

 Reciprocity agreements allow you to access in-state tuition in specific programs or colleges in other states.
 On this page, you can search your state and find its reciprocity agreements to unlock lower tuition in additional states.